memgraph/docs/products/memgraph/upcoming/reference_guide/replication.md

 an error state.
 You must ensure that at any given point in time there aren't two mains in the cluster.

-## Limitations and Potential Features
+## Limitations and potential features

 Currently, we do not support chained replicas, i.e. a replica can't have its own replica.
 When this feature becomes available, the user will be able to